lrobert4/abc-online-school/readme.md

 A web application that education professionals can use to facilitate their courses online.

 ## User Story
 Technology has advanced so much that the demand for remote learning has tremedously increased.
-Consumers or prospective students like the convenience factor and enables them to maintain a healthy work-life balance.
+Consumers or prospective students like the convenience factor and enables them to maintain a healthy work-life balance while learning a new skill.

 Educational professionals with use of this platform are able to facilitate to their markets needs.
 Also they are able to archive content and dynamically change information in a matter of seconds, as oppose to supporting documents already printed out.